 Take an “unconventional” day of the week off

-Lots of people think of the rest that a three-day weekend can afford, but really, if you want to maximize the benefits of your mental health day, take Wednesday off.
+Lots of people enjoy the rest that a three-day weekend can afford.
+But if you really want to maximize the benefits of your mental health day, take Wednesday off.
 Dawna Ballard, professor and scholar of Chronemics (the study of time and communication) at the University of Texas, Austin, recommends that this will be the most rejuvenating to the mind and body.

 By taking a Wednesday off and breaking the workweek into two parts, you’re able to spend a day listening to your internal pacers.
 This can help regulate work-life balance and bring calm to your perspective on work.
 It can also help promote productivity by being a stress reliever.